AaronJan/Academe/README.md

 # Academe ORM

 **This project is under active development.
-If you like this project, do be hesitated, click the little star!**
+If you like this project, do not be hesitated, click the little star!**

 ## Introduction

 I always thought ORM should be better (to be continued).

+## TODOs

+* Model

+* Soft Delete

+* Optimistic Lock

+* Transaction in Statement

 ## Credits